Leo Junek: 1919–1925

 In the autumn of 1919, Junek enrolled at the Temporary Higher School of Arts and Crafts (today Zagreb's Academy of Fine Arts), to study painting.
 He was first taught by Ferdo Kovačević and Maksimilijan Vanka, before specialising with Ljubo Babić.
 He also studied alongside Đuro Tiljak, Oton Postružnik, Vinko Grdan and Ivan Tabaković, with whom he would later form the Group Zemlja (Earth Group), a Croatian arts collective active in Zagreb from 1929 to 1935, aimed to defend artistic independence against foreign influences such as Impressionism or Neoclassicism and "art for art's sake".
 In fact, it was with Junek that Krsto Hegedušić first discussed the group's orientation and mindset.
 Towards the end of his studies, Junek visited Paris on a trip funded by the Baroness Vera Nikolić Podrinska, and fell in love with the city.
 He discovered the works of Paul Cézanne, who would become his most prominent source of inspiration.
-Throughout his life, he would often described "finding his God in Paris: Cézanne".
-His instant love for Paris is recounted in his notebooks: "When I saw the city, I returned to Zagreb, finished my studies with Babić, completed my diploma, exhibited with Ulrich, received a scholarship for Paris ... and I am still in Paris."Junek graduated in 1924, and married the young Ana Fiket.
+Throughout his life, he would often describe "finding his God in Paris: Cézanne".
+His instant love for Paris is recounted in his notebooks: "When I saw the city, I returned to Zagreb, finished my studies with Babić, completed my diploma, exhibited with Ulrich, received a scholarship for Paris ... and I am still in Paris."Junek graduated in 1924 and married the young Ana Fiket.
 He then spent five months in Plješivica, where he painted oils and sketched in preparation for his first exhibition.
-Returning to Zagreb with a series of portraits, still lives and nude studies, he opened his first solo exhibition at the Salon Anton Ulrich, where he showed 21 oil paintings.
+Returning to Zagreb with a series of portraits (still lives and nude studies), he opened his first solo exhibition at the Salon Anton Ulrich, where he showed 21 oil paintings.
 The exhibition received mixed reviews.

 In the summer 1925, Junek was granted a French government scholarship, and he left with his wife for Paris.